jeroen8087/input_fsm/README.md

 - **Triggers** represent events that cause change (motion, button press, timeout).
 - **Transitions** describe how you move between states, optionally running actions.

-With `input_fsm`, you keep all of this in one clean definition.

 ```mermaid
 stateDiagram-v2
   [*] --> off